6 Tips for Color Mixing New Neutrals

-Use color selections in CliqStudios’ Signature and Signature Plus lines to draw attention to the most interesting features of your space.
+Use color selections in CliqStudios’ Signature line to draw attention to the most interesting features of your space.
 For example, ordering cabinetry for an island or a tall pantry area in a contrasting color.
 Navy or carbon finishes create the look of custom built in furniture, in addition to adding visual interest.
 This contrast also shines a light on your favorite parts of the room.

 In the Zone

 Your kitchen has natural zones for cooking, storage, dining and often, an open family room for conversation.
 Cabinetry finish choices interplay with paint, flooring, tile and upholstery choices to define those zones.
 Therefore, consider soft, Cloud White for the kitchen perimeter, then complement with Classic Gray in a built-in beverage center.

 When mixing finishes, you’ll see the best results if you place darker colors lower, such as for base cabinets.
 Allow lighter colors to float toward the ceiling on wall or glass front cabinets.
 The inverse, light colors on the bottom and darker colors on top, rarely works and often makes a space feel off-balance.
 For example, tall cabinets, like pantries and shelving units will work well finished in either a dark or a light choice.

 Be sure to place color samples side by side for comparison.
 Colors that appear to have blue undertones are considered cool colors.
 Colors that have yellow or red undertones are warm colors.
 Therefore, as you mix and match colors, stick to either a warm palette or cool palette for cabinetry, paint, window coverings and other materials.

 There’s no need to limit yourself to mixing only colors, ask your designer to create a 3D rendering to see two door styles.
 Consider a white Shaker door paired with a wood raised panel door.
 It’s your kitchen and the final project should reflect your own taste and style.